kubewarden/kubewarden.io/content/blog/2022/07/verify-signatures-with-gha-and-prefix.md

       - image: "ghcr.io/raulcabello/app-example:*" # match all tags
         github_actions:
         - owner: "raulcabello"
-          repo: "app-example" #optional. if omited all apps from the owner will ve valid.
+          repo: "app-example" #optional. if omited all signatures performed in repos from the owner will be valid.
 ```

 This policy verifies all containers with an image that is `ghcr.io/raulcabello/app-example`.
 It will accept
-containers that were signed inside a GitHub action for the owner `raulcabello` and the app `app-example`.
+containers that were signed inside a GitHub Action job, run under the owner `raulcabello` and the repo `app-example`.

 ### KeylessPrefix